Studies & Information

 - Red Meat

-BCAA's are metabolized for the most part in muscle tissue and are used as an energy source for muscle during exercise.
-BCAA's have been long studied for protein synthesis, but more recently we have discovered that L-Leucine also serves as a regulator that activates protein synthesis through the mTOR (mammalian target of rapamycin).
+BCAAs are metabolized for the most part in muscle tissue and are used as an energy source for muscle during exercise.
+BCAAs have been long studied for protein synthesis, but more recently we have discovered that L-Leucine also serves as a regulator that activates protein synthesis through the mTOR (mammalian target of rapamycin).
 When you exercise, protein degradation occurs causing muscle damage.
-Ingesting BCAA before a exercise or after exercise has show to significantly inhibit tissue damage.
+Ingesting BCAAs before exercise or after exercise has shown to significantly inhibit tissue damage.